Ninnat/ninnat.github.io/_posts/2016-07-20-first_post.md

 \end{align}
 $$

 Another thing that was made sure to work before I start writing is the popup footnote.
-To these days, there are still digital footnotes that are limited in the way footnotes in print media are limited; you follow the link to the bottom of the post and then have to find a way back to where you were just reading.
-They break the reading flow.
+Digital footnotes today are often still limited in the way footnotes in print media are limited; you follow the link to the bottom of the post and then have to find a way back to where you were just reading.
+They break the flow of reading.
  (And maybe it's just me but it's tempting to take a peek at footnotes even when I know they aren't crucial to read the main text.)[^1] Indeed, what you just saw is the right way to implement a digital footnote.
 Just download [Bigfoot](http://www.bigfootjs.com/).
 Put the javascript file to, say, `/assets/js`  and call it with
 ```